AlexG2G/devfolio/content/blog/my-third-blog/index.md

 ![Hulu](./hulu.png)

-This blog post contains a Hulu webpage clone recreated using HTML, CSS and Javascript.
+This blog post contains some insight into the Hulu webpage clone recreated using HTML, CSS and Javascript.